 The Student Stowe Prize, established by the Harriet Beecher Stowe Center in 2012, recognizes outstanding writing by United States high school and college students that motivates positive action for social justice.
 The Prize recognizes writing that is making a tangible impact on a social justice issue critical to contemporary society.
 Issues may include, but are not limited to: race, class and gender.
 Entries must have been published or publicly presented.

-The 2014 prizes will be awarded June 5, 2014 from 5:30-9 PM at the Stowe Center’s Big Tent Celebration sponsored by The Hartford.
-The event’s honorary chair, U.S. Congresswoman Rosa DeLauro, will present the awards, which include a $2,500 cash prize to Ms. Nasser, and a $1,000 cash prize to Ms. Sachs.
+The 2014 prizes will be awarded June 5, 2014 from 5:30-9 PM at the Stowe Center’s Big Tent Jubilee sponsored by The Hartford

 Mses.
-Nasser and Sachs will participate in a free public program, Inspiration to Action: Real Stories of Social Change, preceding the Big Tent Celebration from 3:00 to 5:30 p.m. at Immanuel Congregational Church, 10 Woodland Street in Hartford, across the street from the Stowe Center.
-The program includes a networking fair for community activists from 3 to 4 p.m., followed by a panel, moderated by WNPR's John Dankosky, including both Prize winners and JoAnn Price (philanthropist, activist and co-founder of Fairvew Capital) and Patricia Russo (executive director of the Women's Campaign School at Yale University).
+Nasser and Sachs will participate in a free public program, Inspiration to Action: Real Stories of Social Change, preceding the Big Tent Jubilee from 3:00 to 5:30 p.m. at Immanuel Congregational Church, 10 Woodland Street in Hartford, across the street from the Stowe Center.
+The program is a networking fair for community activists from 3 to 4 p.m., followed by a panel, moderated by WNPR's John Dankosky, including both Prize winners and JoAnn Price (philanthropist, activist and co-founder of Fairvew Capital) and Patricia Russo (executive director of the Women's Campaign School at Yale University).

 Winning entries were chosen from submissions from high school and college students throughout the country.
 The panel of judges included Dr. Eugene Leach, Trinity College; Renwick Griswold, University of Hartford; Elizabeth Devine, Hall High School, West Hartford, CT; Wendy Nelson Kauffman, Metropolitan Learning Center, Bloomfield, CT; and Anthony Roy, Connecticut River Academy, East Hartford, CT.